Bob Hawke’s Daughter Alleges Labor MP Raped Her

-Bob Hawke’s daughter, Rosslyn Dillon alleges she was raped in the 1980s while she was employed by former Victorian Labor MP Bill Landeryou.
+Bob Hawke’s daughter, Rosslyn Dillon, alleges she was raped in the 1980s while she was employed by former Victorian Labor MP Bill Landeryou.

 “He forced me to perform sexual acts.
-These included him penetrating me with his penis,” Dillon said in the document.
+These included him penetrating me with his penis”, Dillon said in the document.

 Dillon said she told Hawke about the alleged rapes and told

 secret, as he was preparing to challenge Bill Hayden for the leadership of the

 any controversies right now.
 I am sorry but I am challenging for the leadership

-Hawke challenged incumbent federal ALP leader Bill Hayden on the 16th of July 1982 and lost narrowly by only five votes.
-It was well known at the time that ALP powerbrokers such as Graham Richardson and Barrie Unsworth were considering switching their allegiance and Hawke would have been feverishly working the numbers.
+Hawke challenged incumbent federal ALP leader Bill Hayden on the 16th of July 1982 and lost narrowly, by only five votes.
+It was well known at the time that ALP powerbrokers, such as Graham Richardson and Barrie Unsworth, were considering switching their allegiance, and Hawke would have been feverishly working the numbers.

-After a disastrous by-election in December 1982 in the winnable Victorian seat of Flinders (where a young Peter Reith of the Liberals defeated Labor’s Rogan Ward) Hawke struck again.
+After a disastrous by-election in December 1982 in the winnable Victorian seat of Flinders (where a young Peter Reith of the Liberals defeated Labor’s Rogan Ward), Hawke struck again.
 This time he didn’t miss, overthrowing Hayden on the third of February 1983.
-Fearful of Hawke’s popularity lacklustre Liberal Prime Minister Malcom Fraser immediately called a snap double dissolution election.
+Fearful of Hawke’s popularity, lacklustre Liberal Prime Minister Malcom Fraser immediately called a snap double-dissolution election.
 Hawke won the poll in a landslide (a 24-seat swing, the worst defeat for a sitting non-Labor Government in history) to become the first Labor Prime Minister since Whitlam.
-Under Hawke and later Paul Keating Labor would spend its longest ever period in government at the federal level.
+Under Hawke and later Paul Keating, Labor would spend its longest-ever period in government at the federal level.

-The subject of the allegations Bill Landeryou was leader of the Labor Party in the Victorian Legislative Council and a minister in the Victorian Labor government of John Cain.
-He had begun his political career in 1965 in his mid 20s when he was appointed as a research officer for the Storemen and Packers’ Union (now the National Union of Workers), despite never having worked as a storeman or packer.
-The usual behind closed doors deal had been done where a promising Labor Party organiser got put on the payroll.
+The subject of the allegations, Bill Landeryou, was leader of the Labor Party in the Victorian Legislative Council and a minister in the Victorian Labor government of John Cain.
+He had begun his political career in 1965 in his mid-20s, when he was appointed as a research officer for the Storemen and Packers’ Union (now the National Union of Workers), despite never having worked as a storeman or packer.
+The usual behind-closed-doors deal had been done, where a promising Labor Party organiser got put on the payroll.

-The only reason Bob Hawke’s daughter was in proximity to Landeryou during the period when the alleged offences took place was because her father had asked Landeryou to take her on as a staffer as a favour.
+The only reason Bob Hawke’s daughter was in proximity to Landeryou, during the period when the alleged offences took place, was because her father had asked Landeryou to take her on as a staffer as a favour.

 Rosslyn Dillon is the youngest of Mr Hawke’s three surviving children with former wife Hazel Hawke, who he divorced to marry journalist Blanche d’Alpuget.
-As part of her claim against Ms d’Alpuget who is the primary beneficiary of the Hawke estate Ms Dillion is alleging that her father promised her $4.2 million after his death if she didn’t pursue these allegations.
+As part of her claim against Ms d’Alpuget, who is the primary beneficiary of the Hawke estate, Ms Dillion is alleging that her father promised her $4.2 million after his death if she didn’t pursue these allegations.

 Dillon’s sister, Sue Pieters-Hawke, states that the Hawke family had known of the allegations.
 “I love and support my sister… She did tell people at the time.
 I believe there was a supportive response but it didn’t involve using the legal system.”